 Tenets of zero trust security

-According to the National Institute of Standards and Technology’s 800-207 standard, the tenets of a zero trust security framework are as follows:
+According to the NIST 800-207 standard, the tenets of a zero trust security framework are as follows:

 All data sources and computing services are considered resources.
 This includes different resource classes like SaaS applications, APIs, Internet of Things (IoT) devices, and personally-owned devices if they have access to network assets.

 All communication is secured, regardless of network location.
-Whether a resource is accessing from on-site, in a VPN, or remotely, it should meet the same security requirements.
-Trust should not be granted based on network location.
+Whether a resource is accessed from on-site, in a VPN, or remotely, it should meet the same security requirements.
+Trust should not be granted based on a network location.

 Access to individual resources is granted on a per-session basis, according to the following principles: